Sir Salman Rushdie says he had a dream about being attacked

 The author suffered life-changing injuries in the knife attack, including the loss of his right eye, while preparing to deliver a speech on free speech in upstate New York.

-In his first major television interview since the attack, Mr Rushdie, 76, told Anderson Cooper on CBS programme 60 minutes he had dreamed of a man bearing down on him with a spear in an “amphitheatre”.
+In his first major television interview since the attack, Mr Rushdie, 76, told Anderson Cooper on CBS programme 60 minutes he had dreamed of a man bearing down on him with a spear in an “amphitheatre” in the days before the event.

 “I woke up and I was quite shaken,” he said.
 “I said to my wife, Eliza, ‘You know I don’t want to go’.
 Because of the dream.
 And then I thought, ‘Don’t be silly.
 It’s a dream’.”